Skip to content

 Best overall: Keychron Q1 Pro

 The Q1 Pro is the keyboard we recommend more than any other.
-Full aluminum body, gasket mount, hot-swap sockets, QMK/VIA support, Bluetooth 5.1, and 2.4GHz wireless — all for around $170.
+Full aluminum body, gasket mount, hot-swap sockets, QMK/VIA support, Bluetooth 5.1, and 2.4GHz wireless. all for around $170.

 The typing feel is excellent out of the box.
 The gasket mount gives a slight flex that softens bottoming out without feeling mushy.
 The stock Keychron K Pro switches are decent, and because it's hot-swap, you can upgrade to whatever switch you fall in love with later.
+For a deeper look, our Keychron Q1 Pro review covers long-term durability and comparisons.

 The 75% layout keeps the function row and a knob for volume control.
 RGB is per-key and fully customizable through VIA.
 Battery life is solid at around 100 hours with backlighting off.